 - Additional investments are made based on performance and the achievement of specific milestones

 Enterprise Investment Program – This program makes direct equity investments in emerging high technology companies with patented or proprietary products or manufacturing processes and a marketing strategy in place.
 Whereas the Challenge Investment Program works with emerging companies, the Enterprise Investment Program works with established companies to move them into their next stage of development as a viable business.
 The amount of investment ranges from $150,000 to $500,000.

 - Applicants must be in a high-tech industry targeted for assistance.

 - The applicant must agree to maintain its principal place of business in Maryland for five years.

 - A minimum of 3:1 co-investor match is required.

-Maryland Enterprise Venture Capital Limited Partnership – This program administered through the Maryland Department of Business and Economic Development provides investment in private venture capital limited partnerships with the understanding that each partnership will make its best efforts to invest in Maryland start-ups.
+Maryland Enterprise Venture Capital Limited Partnership – This program administered through the Maryland Department of Commerce provides investment in private venture capital limited partnerships with the understanding that each partnership will make its best efforts to invest in Maryland start-ups.